Personal Exploration Group for Adults...

 (by appointment only –– no drop-ins)

-Timeframe: This is an open group which will continue indefinitely as long as there are three active members.
+Timeframe: This is an open group which will continue indefinitely as long as there are 3 active members.
 Members graduate from the group when they feel they have made substantial progress toward their self-defined goals.
-New members will be accepted whenever total membership falls below eight.
+New members will be accepted whenever total membership falls below 11.

 Membership Requirements: The Personal Exploration Group for Adults is open to individuals age 18 and older of all backgrounds (race, ethnicity, nationality, ability, gender, gender identity, gender expression, sexual orientation, religious beliefs, political beliefs, appearance, etc.).
-Older members may join at the discretion of the group facilitator and/or current members.
 Members are not required to have past or current individual therapy, but this may be helpful.
-A free, 30-minute pre-group consultation is required to assess the mutual fit between potential members and the group.
+A free, 45-minute pre-group consultation is required to assess the mutual fit between potential members and the group.